 One of my favourite things about this recipe is that most of the ingredients are FODMAP friendly.
 Check out the notes below for specific information on keeping these low FODMAP roasted vegetables FODMAP friendly.

-First, according to Monash University, potatoes, carrots, and bell peppers don’t contain any FODMAPs.
+First, according to Monash University, potatoes and carrots don't contain any FODMAPs.
 This means you can eat as many as you want without adding to your FODMAP load.

 Next up is zucchini.
 The Monash app says zucchini is safe in servings of 1/2 a cup (66 g).
 Monash recommends avoiding servings over 100 g or more, as they're high in fructans.
 This recipe uses one zucchini (about 1.5 cups), which works out to 49.5 g per serving.
 This is within the recommended serving size.